 TSG Playground

-- Three Participants: Alice, Bob, and Charlie, each with complete TSG stacks
+| Three Participants | Alice, Bob, and Charlie, each with a full TSG stack |

 Quick Access

-All playground components use the same credentials:
+All playground components share the same login:

 - Username: